Pacific County profile

 Learn about Pacific County's unique labor market information and more.

-In March, the not seasonally adjusted unemployment rate decreased from 7.6% to 6.2% and total nonfarm employment increased by 20 jobs.
+In May, the not seasonally adjusted unemployment rate increased from 5.2% to 5.7% and total nonfarm employment decreased by 20 jobs since April.

 Summary